-Hague-accredited agencies work with the Philippine Inter-Country Adoption Board (ICAB) to identify qualified, home study-approved families for the children who are identified as legally available for adoption.
+Hague-accredited agencies work with the Philippine Inter-Country Adoption Board (ICAB) to identify qualified, home study-approved families for the legally available children.

 Once you have applied and been approved by your chosen placing agency, they will guide you through the dossier and home study process to meet all the Hague Convention requirements.
 The dossier is then sent to the Inter-Country Adoption Board (ICAB) for formal approval.

-The Philippine Inter-Country Adoption Board (ICAB) offers 3 tracks for receiving a referral:
+The Philippine Inter-Country Adoption Board (ICAB) offers three tracks for receiving a referral:

-- The Special Home Finding Program is for children who are 6-15 years old, including sibling groups and children with more moderate to severe physical or medical needs and delays.
-Families interested in adopting from the Special Home Finding program can apply for a specific child from monthly lists that are issued by ICAB and submit a request for that child.
+- The Special Home Finding Program is for children 6-15 years old, including sibling groups and children with more moderate to severe physical or medical needs and delays.
+Families interested in adopting from the Special Home Finding program can apply for a specific child from monthly lists that ICAB issues and submit a request for that child.
 If approved, ICAB will invite the family to submit a dossier.
 If the dossier is approved, the family will be sent a proposal to accept the child.

 - The Traditional Program operates on a quota system.
-Placing agencies are given an annual limit to the number of dossiers they are permitted to submit for adoptive families each year.
+Placing agencies are given an annual limit to the number of dossiers they can submit for adoptive families each year.
 Families who choose this program must submit their dossier to ICAB in that calendar year.
-Once a dossier is approved by ICAB, the family is placed on the ‘Roster of Approved Families’.
-Families in the Traditional Program do not request a specific child, but rather receive a child referral from ICAB based upon the parameters they are approved for in their home study and immigration approval.
-The wait time for a referral from ICAB is 3-5 years after a family is included of the ‘Roster of Approved Families’.
-Hopeful families who wish to adopt from the Traditional Program are required to meet all the specifications of the program, with no waivers approved by ICAB.
-As stated previously, preference is offered to families who are of Filipino descent.
-Prospective parents who are not Filipino-Americans typically wait longer for a referral.
-Single women and parents who are 50 years old and above are not eligible to adopt from the Traditional Program.
+Once ICAB approves a dossier, the family is placed on the ‘Roster of Approved Families’.
+Families in the Traditional Program do not request a specific child but rather receive a child referral from ICAB based on the parameters they are approved for in their home study and immigration approval.
+The wait time for a referral from ICAB is 3-5 years after a family is included in the ‘Roster of Approved Families’.
+Hopeful families who wish to adopt from the Traditional Program must meet all the program specifications, with no waivers approved by ICAB.
+As stated previously, preference is offered to families of Filipino descent.
+Prospective parents who are not Filipino Americans typically wait longer for a referral.
+Single women and parents aged 50 years old and above are not eligible to adopt from the Traditional Program.

-In general, referral files from the Philippines will include photos of the child, a background study, health and medical profile, and psychological evaluation as available.
-The files are usually quite detailed and reliable, and the children enjoy good medical care and emotional support in care.
+Referral files from the Philippines will include photos of the child, a background study, a health and medical profile, and a psychological evaluation as available.
+The files are usually quite detailed and reliable, and the children enjoy good medical care and emotional support while in care.

-The children available for adoption Children are of Asian, Malay, and Spanish descent and range from 4 to 15 years old and represent both genders.
+Children are of Asian, Malay, and Spanish descent and range from 4 to 15 years old and represent both genders.
 Some sibling groups are available.
-Children older than 5 years, with special needs, up to 15 years are typically part of the special needs program, called the Special Home Finding Program.
-Children who are 4 and older with more minor medical needs and/or developmental delays are typically part of the Traditional Program.
+Children older than five years, with special needs, up to 15 years are typically part of the special needs program, called the Special Home Finding Program.
+Children 4 and older with more minor medical needs and/or developmental delays are typically part of the Traditional Program.
 It is rare for a child under 4 to be available from the Philippines.

 5. The Travel

-Once a child referral is accepted by a family and the match between child and adoptive parent(s) is approved by ICAB and US Immigration, your agency will assist you in making travel plans.
-Parents take one trip, approximately 7 days long.
+Once a family accepts a child referral and the match between the child and adoptive parent(s) is approved by ICAB and US Immigration, your agency will assist you in making travel plans.
+Parents take one trip, approximately seven days long.
 Only one parent is required to travel, but it is strongly recommended that both parents make the trip.

 While in-country, parents typically visit the orphanage to meet their child and partake in an Entrustment Ceremony.
 Parents must also meet with the ICAB for a pre-departure visit and are provided with all the necessary documents to return to the US with their new child.